HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 `Curl` is a well known command-line tool often used in the Linux world but also out of the box available starting with Windows 10/2019.
 You can also separately download it.

-It is the defacto standard for command-line HTTP/HTTPS requests.
+It is the de-facto standard for command-line HTTP/HTTPS requests.

 Refer to the [project homepage](https://curl.se/) for details.
 You will find reference documentation and a complete [book](https://everything.curl.dev/) about Curl.